Some people got a breakout after using coconut oil on their face while others found coconut oil good for acne treatment.

 Which coconut oil causes acne breakout?

 RB (refined and bleached), RBD (refined, bleached and deodorized), hydrogenated or virgin coconut oil… which one are they using that causes or helps their acne?

 I apply these coconut oils interchangeably on my skin every day and I never experience that so far.
-Even eating coconut oil for health benefits doesn’t trigger any adverse reaction on my skin.
+Even eating coconut oil daily for health benefits doesn’t trigger any adverse reaction on my skin.

 Unless deep down beneath your skin you have amassed so much toxins (via a poor diet) over the years that when you apply particularly RBD or virgin coconut oil, a breakout takes place.

 Medium-chain fatty acids in coconut oil can empower your cells to expel toxins.
 These toxins then flow to the surface of your skin alongside sebum (your skin oil).

 At this juncture, if dead cells clog some of your skin pores, then whiteheads will pop up as the mixture (of toxins and sebum) pushes its way up.
 The breakout gets worse when you’re already plagued by acne, which will make your pimples even larger.

 So, that has something to do with the toxins buried in your skin.
 Coconut oil does not give you acne in this case, but is helping your skin to detox instead.